zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/02-creating-pages/03-content-page-overview.md

    Available in Liferay DXP 7.3+.
 This section was previously divided between the *Sections* and *Section Builder* panels.
 ```

 You can drag-and-drop Fragments on a page.
-Fragments can have editable elements, such as [text](./04-building-content-pages.md#modify-editable-text), an [image](./04-building-content-pages.md#modify-editable-images), or a [link](./04-building-content-pages.md#modify-editable-links), that you can replace with custom content.
+Fragments can have editable elements, such as [text](./04-building-content-pages.md#modify-editable-text), [images](./04-building-content-pages.md#modify-editable-images), or [links](./04-building-content-pages.md#modify-editable-links), that you can replace with custom content.
 You can also [map these elements](./04-building-content-pages.md#mapping-elements) to content that is already available on the site itself.
-For more information on developing these elements, see [Fragment Specific Tags](TODO).
-Continue reading to learn more about the types of fragments available in Liferay DXP.
+For more information on developing these elements, see [Fragment Specific Tags](./README.md#using-fragments).

 ### Layouts

 Layouts provide a canvas where you can add Fragments or Widgets.
 Each Layout you add fills the width of the page.
-You can add any number of layouts to the page.
+Multiple layouts can be added to a page.

 ![The Layouts section contains layouts for organizing Fragments.](content-page-overview/images/16.png)